 Think about where you really want to live.
-Drive around and see if there are any for sale signs on lots.
+Drive around and see if there are any For Sale signs on lots.

 In nearly every neighborhood, there are a few empty lots.
 You can ask the neighbors if they know who owns them.
 Sometimes it is someone in the neighborhood.

 Ask around.
 Sometimes you can get a really good deal on land where someone has had a building project interrupted.
 We found a piece of land already leveled and with the driveway and a garage already finished.
-They sellers were including the house plans and some of the materials they had already purchased and stored in the garage.
+The sellers were including the house plans and some of the materials they had already purchased and stored in the garage.

 Before You Talk To Neighbors

 Look like a neighbor they want to have.
 Give your best first impression.